felixthecat1970/github.io/_posts/2022-06-02-post-standard.md

 - PS2 - (UNTESTED) *look How to play
 - PS4 - (UNTESTED) *look How to play

-### FAQ:
+## FAQ:
-This codes is for ?
+### This codes is for ?
 Use in PC emulator PCX2-QT, PS3 HARDWARE CONSOLES (hdmi-component 480p-720p-1080p setups only), PS2 HARDWARE CONSOLES (with component and progressive tv setups) incompactible with interleaced signals setups like rf, rca, white, red, yellow cables.

-### This can be used with original game disks?
+### This can be used with original game disks ?
-yes, but only in ps2 consoles and ps3 fat ps2 backward compactibility models like the 60gb-20gb USA/JAPAN only (Europe models is ps2 software emulation= bad compactibility/bugs) for ps2 use PS2 OPL homebrew cheats setup or gameshark devices (you need to convert codes which is hard) but more easy step is dump your game and patch it and have your console homebrew enabled. (**pending guide how to dump correctly) but more tech oriented /seasoned people here "how to dump correctly" [link](http://wiki.redump.org/index.php?title=Dumping_Guides)
+yes, but only in ps2 consoles and ps3 fat ps2 backward compactibility models like the 60gb-20gb USA/JAPAN only (Europe models is ps2 software emulation= bad compactibility/bugs) for ps2/ps3 bc use PS2 OPL homebrew cheats setup or gameshark devices (you need to convert codes which is hard) but more easy step is dump your game and patch it and have your console homebrew enabled. (**pending guide how to dump correctly) but more tech oriented/seasoned people here "how to dump correctly" [link](http://wiki.redump.org/index.php?title=Dumping_Guides) or try your imgburn in windows / gnome brazero (linux).

-### How to play in...:
+### How to play in...
 Recomended official developers - collaborators sites:
 - PC: - [Playstation 2 official emulator site](https://pcsx2.net/)
 - PS3: - [Official site for enable homebrew ps3xploit.com](http://ps3xploit.com/) [Official CFW Evilnat thread](https://www.psx-place.com/threads/4-89-evilnat-cfw-w-cobra-v8-3-cex-nobd-nobt-builds.37272/)